 Bring pureed raspberries and milk to boil again and add the vanilla pudding mix.
 Stir constantly and bring to boil for at least two minutes until it thickenes.

 Transfer mixture to the fridge and let cool off.

 Meanwhile cream butter, cream cheese and 50 grams of sugar in a bowl with a mixture.
 Slowly add the cooled off raspberry mix by the spoonful until you have a nicely colored cream.

 Put filling for at least 10 minutes in the fridge for the butter to harden a bit and make piping easier.

 Pipe onto bottom part of eclairs and put top part on top.
 Also pipe top part to your liking and decorate with fresh raspberries.

 Eclairs freeze beautifully, either with or without filling.
 I prefer the unfilled version though.
-Eclairs can be filled with any cream filling you like, butter cream, chocolate cream, lemon curd, etc. Yes, this is a good recipe for Mother's Day and yes, it can be made in advance!
+Eclairs can be filled with any cream filling you like, butter cream, chocolate cream, lemon curd, etc. Yes, this is a good recipe for Valentine’s or Mother's Day and yes, it can be made in advance!